The VVV Survey

 V. Yellow: Disk+230: extend the inner galactic disk area (|b|<=2.28º) from l=295º to 230º.

 The observations for areas II to V will include deep JHKs multi-color observations and multi-epoch observations in the Ks band, the exact number of epochs varying for the different area.
-We will give more details as soon as the final Survey Management Plan has been approved by ESO.
+Disk 230 will be observed in Ks 39 times (incl. the multi-color observation).
+Disk-low/high , Bulge-low/high, and Disk+20 will be observed 24 times in Ks, also incl. the multi-color observations.

 Distribution of Ks-band epochs